-Shareholders who between them represent shares with a total par value of at least CHF 1 million (equal to 1.89% of the share capital as per 31.12.2007) can make a request no later than 45 days prior to the day of the meeting for items to be added to the agenda.
+Shareholders who represent at least 0.5% of the share capital can make a request no later than 45 days prior to the day of the meeting for items to be added to the agenda.
 The request has to be made in writing and state the motion that is to be put to the vote.
 One or more shareholders who between them represent at least 10% of the share capital can call an Extraordinary Shareholders' Meeting between annual meetings.